Relationship between science and religion: Christianity

 After the Black Death in Europe, there occurred a generalized decrease in faith in the Catholic Church.
 The "Natural Sciences" during the Medieval Era focused largely on scientific arguments.
-The Copernicans, who were generally a small group of privately sponsored individuals, who were deemed Heretics by the Church in some instances.
+The Copernicans, who were generally a small group of privately sponsored individuals, were deemed Heretics by the Church in some instances.
 Copernicus and his work challenged the view held by the Catholic Church and the common scientific view at the time, yet according to scholar J. L. Heilbron, the Roman Catholic Church sometimes provided financial support to the Copernicans.
 In doing so, the Church did support and promote scientific research when the goals in question were in alignment with those of the faith, so long as the findings were in line with the rhetoric of the Church.
 A case example is the Catholic need for an accurate calendar.
 Calendar reform was a touchy subject: civilians doubted the accuracy of the mathematics and were upset that the process unfairly selected curators of the reform.
 The Roman Catholic Church needed a precise date for the Easter Sabbath, and thus the Church was highly supportive of calendar reform.
 The need for the correct date of Easter was also the impetus of cathedral construction.
 Cathedrals essentially functioned as massive scale sun dials and, in some cases, camera obscuras.
 They were efficient scientific devices because they rose high enough for their naves to determine the summer and winter solstices.
 Heilbron contends that as far back as the twelfth century, the Roman Catholic Church was funding scientific discovery and the recovery of ancient Greek scientific texts.
-However, the Copernican revolution challenged the view held the Catholic Church and placed the Sun at the center of the solar system.
+However, the Copernican revolution challenged the view held the Catholic Church and placed the Sun at the center of the Solar System.